CGowan44/daily-log/README.md

 # daily-log
 A daily log website made to store posts per user.
 This website uses mongodb to allow users to login and see their individual set of posts.
+It has basic CRUD functionality with the ability to compose posts, read them, edit them, and delete them.
 Bcrypt is used for password encryption.

 There are comments in app.js that indicate where code can be adjusted to function locally.